What is valacyclovir hydrochloride?

 Valacyclovir hydrochloride is anprescription medicine approved by the U.S. (FDA) to:

-- Treat and/or prevent certain types of herpes simplex (HSV)
+- Treat and/or prevent certain types of infections, including genital herpes (genital lesions) and cold sores (herpes labialis)

 - Reduce the risk of transmitting genital herpes to other people

-- Treat (VZV) infections, including chicken pox (primary varicella infection) and (herpes zoster)
+- Treat (VZV) infections, including chicken pox ( ) and (herpes zoster)

 How is valacyclovir hydrochloride used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of valacyclovir hydrochloride in people with HIV to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of valacyclovir hydrochloride in people with HIV to:

 - HSV infections, including cold sores and genital lesions

-- VZV infections, including chicken pox, shingles, and acute retinal necrosis (an inflammatory condition that can damage or destroy the retina of the eye)
+- VZV infections, including chicken pox, , and (an inflammatory condition that can damage or destroy the of the eye)

 - Chicken pox from occurring in certain people who come in contact with someone who has active shingles or chicken pox